sailoog/openplotter-documentation/en/pressure_sensor.md

 ![](bmp180.png)

+You will get graphs to monitor weather.

 Often, pressure and temperature sensors are on the same board.

-You will get graphs to monitor weather.
+IMU sensors have to be connected by I2C interface.

 ##Supported pressure/temperature sensors